alopezrivera/mpl_plotter/README.md

 ## 8. Unstable functionality: `panes`

-<i>Disclaimer: The following are utilities which combine presets and axis tiling to create `n`-pane plots.
+_Disclaimer: The following are utilities which combine presets and axis tiling to create `n`-pane plots.
 The API is very volatile, and flexibility must be improved.
-In any case, I find them practical from time to time, perhaps you too.</i>
+In any case, I find them practical from time to time, perhaps you too._

 MPL Plotter includes a `panes` package for line plots, via the `Lines` class.
 The method "map" is as follows: